HEAT PUMP

 • You have a room at room temperature in which to place it

-• You've already had bad experiences with traditional dryers because of the damaged or shrunken line, and this is your main barrier to purchase.
+• You have already had bad experiences with traditional dryers because of the damaged or shrunken line and this is your main barrier to purchase

 • You don't mind waiting a little longer for the laundry to dry properly